Behind the name: Hemp, Genotypes & Phenotypes

 In hemp 98%+ of varieties are grown from seed and all plants grown from the seed will have the same genotype.
 The Genotypes that we are all familiar with are Lifter, Sour Space Candy, Special Sauce, & more.
 When growing from seed, you will have phenotype "family members" of the strain appear.
 On the farm or here at hemp hop, those family members are carefully selected, sorted and then given their own identity when worthy.
 This is done in strict accordance with the terpene profile, effects, cannabinoid content and appearance.

 So let's look at some of our strains for example.
-The Wedding Cake's original genotype is Lifter, with it's Phenotype being Wedding Cake based off of a recognizable effect and cannabinoid content of high CBG.
+The Wedding Cake's original genotype is Lifter, with it's Phenotype being Wedding Cake based off of a recognizable terpene profile and cannabinoid content of high CBG.
 To demonstrate the vast differences between phenotypes, the phenotype Blue Dream is also genetically a Lifter.
 However, it has a completely different terpene profile, cannabinoid profile and bud structure.
 In the case of the Blueberry Pie, Amnesia Haze, & Chemdawg, those are the actual Genotypes.
 Those were high thc strains bred with a cbd mother.
 Because these Genotypes are new, they experience a lot of difficulty, instability, and risk when growing them until they are bred enough to stabilize.
 For instance, only 15% of Blueberry Pie goes towards packaged flower, the rest are filtered towards “smalls” because the majority of buds from that genotype are absolutely tiny.

 Genotypes and phenotypes play an important role in the nomenclature of cannabis plants.
 This can be some complicated stuff and we at hemp hop are excited to be able to educate people on what they are consuming.
 That being said, should you have any questions or would like more information, do not hesitate to reach out.
 We’re always here to help!